claireassadi/old-websites/README.md

 # old-websites
-- Thoses are very old website that are not a good representation of what I can do today
+- Thoses are very old website I did in school
+- They are not a good representation of what I can do today
-- But still they exist so I show them
+- I use this place to stock them